OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/2._Node_initialization_and_startup/index.md

 From the standpoint of threading, the following configurations are available:

 * Single-threaded - the library runs entirely in a single thread.
-* Dual-threaded - the library runs in two threads:
+* Multi-threaded - the library runs in two threads:
   * Primary thread, which is suitable for hard real time, low-latency communications;
-  * Secondary thread, which is suitable for blocking, I/O-intensive, or CPU-intensive tasks, but not for real-time tasks.
+  * Secondary threads, which are suitable for blocking, I/O-intensive, or CPU-intensive tasks, but not for real-time tasks.

 #### Single-threaded configuration